Giftbit/lightrail-client-javascript/README.md

 Lightrail is a modern platform for digital account credits, gift cards, promotions, and points (to learn more, visit [Lightrail](https://www.lightrail.com/)).
 This is a basic library for developers to easily connect with the Lightrail API using Javascript or Typescript.

+This client runs on your server and makes calls to the Lightrail server.

 ## Features

 The following features are supported in this version: